categories

 Image Capturing & Culling: High-Volume Shooting is the Norm

-Photography report - how many images do you take per session?
+Photography industry report - how many images they take per session

 • 46.9% capture 1,000 - 3,000 images per shoot